-Roughly aligned with style guides, pattern libraries, etc. aim to minimize the complexity of large ecosystem style components.
+Design systems are roughly aligned with style guides, pattern libraries, etc. aim to minimize the complexity of large ecosystem style components.
+Learn more.

 At Crema, we are in the business of people and we believe creativity and innovation can impact the world for good.